LL97 Covered Buildings List FAQs

 If one building qualifies for multiple compliance paths, such building is required to demonstrate compliance with the highest tiered compliance path, as identified by the CBL Matrix.
 The tiers are listed below from lowest to highest:

-For example, if a building is classified as BOTH CP0 and CP2, the higher tier is CP2 and the building should demonstrate compliance with CP2.
-Where there is uncertainty regarding a building’s compliance pathway due to the affordability status of the dwelling units in such building, consult the CBL Matrix.
+For example, if a building meets the definition of BOTH CP0 and CP2, the higher tier is CP2 and the building should demonstrate compliance with CP2.
+Where there is uncertainty regarding a building’s compliance pathway, consult the CBL Matrix..

 How do I dispute my building’s compliance pathway, as listed on the LL97 CBL?